virtusize/virtusize.github.io/source/integration-guide/advanced.rst

 --------------------------

 The Virtusize Integration v3 is designed to be used either statically by integrating on page load or dynamically at a later state.
-This is useful for retailers that have single page stores, where a product page loads dynamically after an AJAX request and is presented as an overlay on the same page.
+This is useful if you have a single page store where a product page loads dynamically after an AJAX request and is presented as an overlay on the same page.

 The API stays exactly the same, so you are free to choose your preferred way.
 To add a widget after page load, you just call the same functions on the global